-I try to take a dip every night to cool down and improve my flexibility.
+I try to take a dip every night in the summer to cool down and improve my flexibility.
 My joints are seizing up on me and moving around in the water helps a bit.
-Tonight, I was looking a planet directly south of me and a light plane flew between me and the planet.
+Tonight, I was looking at a planet directly south of me and a light plane flew between me and the planet.

 My first thought was that there were people in the plane, and it was way up high in the sky.
 Then I thought about the planet and how it was really there too, much further out, but there.

 My friends and I used to sleep out in the summers, and back then, before the prison was built, there was much less light to obstruct our vision of the Milky Way.
 It was a spectacular sight back then; we would lay on our backs on spread out blankets, stare at the sky, and talk about the magic of it all.

 One night, very early in the morning hours, a huge fireball the size of a basketball roared across sky above us.
 We could actually hear a sizzling type of sound as it passed.
 It spooked us all.
 My little brother got scared and ran through the small bunch of trees that separated our house from the Miranda's backyard and went in the back door of our house.
 I followed about hour later.
 It was spooky but also one of the most spectacular things I have ever seen.

 It is hard to say when we all got too old to sleep outside.
 I know it was in the late 60s because on one of those last occasions, a Fresno radio station played Quicksilver Messenger Service's Pride of Man.
 We lay on our backs looking up at the stars and listened to John Cippolina play that wobbly guitar solo.
 I love that solo and I loved that dude and was sad for days when he died.
 It wasn't long after that night that the 60s began for us in earnest and most of the star gazing and sleep outs stopped abruptly.